kataras/build-a-better-web-together/README.md

 When you think about building web applications and web APIs, or simply building HTTP servers in Go, your mind goes to the standard net/http package?
 Then you have to deal with some common situations like the dynamic routing (a.k.a parameterized), security and authentication, real-time communication and many others that standard package doesn't provides.

 Obviously the net/http package is not enough to build well-designed back-end systems for web.
-When you realise
+When you realize that then other thoughs comes to your mind:

-Ok the net/http package doesn't suits me, but they're so many frameworks I can't choose!
+- Ok the net/http package doesn't suits me, but they're so many frameworks I can't choose!
-Each one of them tells me that it's the best, I don't know what to do! here is where **[Iris web framework](https://github.com/kataras/iris)** comes to play.
+- Each one of them tells me that it's the best, I don't know what to do!

+here is where **[Iris web framework](https://github.com/kataras/iris)** comes to play.

 ## Table of Contents